tuneinsight/lattigo/README.md

   - `hebin`: Blind rotations (a.k.a Lookup Tables) over RLWE ciphertexts.

-  - `hefloat`: Homomorphic Encryption for fixed-point approximate arithmetic over the reals/complexes.
+  - `hefloat`: Homomorphic Encryption for fixed-point approximate arithmetic over the complex or real numbers.

     - `bootstrapper`: State-of-the-Art bootstrapping for fixed-point approximate arithmetic over the reals/complexes with advanced parameterization.